 The field equations for electromagnetic radiation is a product of the Victorian Era in the 19th century.
 It was originated from a set of equations in electromagnetism.
 Maxwell's contribution is to add a "displacement current" term, i.e., the (1/c)E term in Eq.(40), and thus put the equations into a consistent set which implied new physical phenomena, at that time unknown but subsequently verified in all details by experiments.
 In terms of the electric field E and magnetic field B the Maxwell's equations are four first order differential equations :

 For regions of space where charge and current are absent, the right-hand sides vanish in all the equations.
-These first order differential equations can be translated into second order equations more suitable for describing the electromagnetic wave.
+These first order differential equations can be translated into second order equations more suitable for describing the electromagnetic wave in relativistic invariant form.
 By virtue of the mathematical identity ( A)=0, Eq.(41) can be defined by the vector potential A: B = A ---------- (43)

 By substituting Eq.(43) into Eq.(42) and using another mathematical identity ()=0, we can define E in terms of A and the scalar potential as : E = - - (1/c)A ---------- (44)